 How can I add lavender to cakes?
 How do you use lavender in a cake?

 To use lavender in a cake you can use lavender extract which is concentrated so you don’t need to use much.
-You could also use edible dried lavender which you will need to ground down using a pestle and mortar.
+Or you could also use edible dried lavender which you will need to ground down using a pestle and mortar.
 Or you can add edible dried lavender to caster sugar and let the flavour and smell absorb.
-Then use the sugar for the recipe

 Can I use normal lavender in my cake?